Travelling menagerie

 A travelling menagerie was a touring group of showmen and animal handlers who visited towns and cities with common and exotic animals.
 The term "menagerie", first used in seventeenth century France, was primarily used to refer to aristocratic or royal animal collections.
-Most visitors to travelling menageries would never have the opportunity to see such animals under other circumstances and their arrival in a town would cause great excitement.
+Most visitors to travelling menageries would never have the opportunity to see such animals under other circumstances and their arrival in a town would catalyse great excitement.
 The shows were both entertaining and educational; in 1872 The Scotsman described George Wombwell's travelling menagerie as "[having] done more to familiarise the minds of the masses of our people with the denizens of the forest than all the books of natural history ever printed during its wandering existence."

 Europe

 In England travelling menageries had first appeared at the turn of the eighteenth century, but did not gain widespread popularity until closer to the beginning of the nineteenth century.
 In contrast to the aristocratic menageries, these travelling animal collections were run by showmen who met the craving for sensation of the ordinary population.
 These animal shows ranged in size but the largest was George Wombwell's which, by 1839, totalled fifteen wagons.
 By 1880 Bostock and Wombwell's Royal National Menagerie had eighteen ″huge and spacious carriages″ and over six hundred beasts to take on the annual tour.